ehrpg/rules/docs/combat/overview.md

 # Movement

-A character can use his available speed points as part of an action to move about in the battle field.
+A character can use his available speed points to move about during combat.
+Movement always consumes one action, regardless of how many speed points are consumed.
 The general rule is that, for each point of speed available to the character he may move one metre.

 Certain actions use up more than speed points than others.
 See the table below to determine how many speed points are expended for various actions.